tellae/starling/docs/models/models_introduction.rst

 the construction of a coherent and robust architecture for the framework.

-For now, the following simulation models have been developed within the scope of this project (in chronological order).
-Each model has a code used in his class namespace and for project execution via command line:
+For now, the following simulation models are available.
+Each model has a code corresponding to its package name and used for project execution via command line:

 - :ref:`SB_VS`: Car rental system in which users can pickup a vehicle at specific